 To my relief, I recognised Tommy’s Uncle, who had popped in to see how things were going.
 It’s a mystery why I only saw the bottom half of his body as he approached down the path.
 As we all sat around the table having supper later that evening, I told everyone there what I’d heard and seen.
 At first, Tommy said he heard the scream as well, then he changed his mind (probably so as not to frighten his younger brother and sisters) and said that he had heard nothing.
 I was told not to be so silly and to stop playing stupid games.
 But, I had definitely heard the scream and had seen the lower half of a body coming down the path towards me that night and I still can’t explain it.

-Click here for a more detailed version of the above story with a graphic of what I saw.
+Click here for a more detailed version of the above story.

 I heard that the manager of the newspaper kiosk, on the platform at Chalfont and Latimer station, was looking for a newspaper delivery boy.
 This kiosk belonged to the great firm of W. H. Smith & Son, who had their little kiosks on every decent railway station platform in the country.
 I’d never delivered a newspaper in my life, but decided to go and apply for the job.